 For those who are new to blogging and building websites, it seems the term ‘WordPress’ is everywhere.
 And it is everywhere because WordPress makes it super easy to set up a blog.
 But who owns WordPress and how does WordPress make money if it’s free to the public?

-However, what most people don’t realize (until they are thoroughly confused) is that the term ‘WordPress’ can actually refer to two different things.
-Let me try and explain the basics so you can become a true WordPress expert and wow all your friends and family.
+However, what most people don’t realize (until they are thoroughly confused) is that the term ‘WordPress’ can actually refer to two different platforms.
+How WordPress makes money will be explained more below but first, let me try and explain the basics so you can become a true WordPress expert and wow all your friends and family.

 The first thing to know is that the two types of WordPress have different websites.
 One is WordPress.org and the other is WordPress.com.
 I’ll continue to refer to each of them by their version (.org or .com)… but the second most important thing to keep in mind is this: